Steely Dan’s début album is probably one of the best début albums of all time, though it hardly reflects their best work.

 The album opens with one of the three iconic numbers, “Do It Again.”
 The seductive Latin rhythms hook you from the start, made fresher by the diversity of piano, maracas, guitar fills and a solid bass line.
 Donald Fagen’s double-tracked vocal commands your attention with its impressive range and soulful, street-wise qualities.
 The lengthy instrumental passage featuring electric sitar, guitar and plastic organ is an absolute delight, but this song is all about that hip-swaying groove and the memorable lyrics, full of both catchwords and penetrating insight.

 Most critics have interpreted the song to be about the addictive behavior of a hopeless loser, but I think that interpretation is an example of the American obsession with the addiction paradigm getting in the way of a more accurate read.
 No other culture whines about victims as much as the United States and no other culture celebrates self-generated victims with such morbid pity.
 Wanna win an Oscar?
 Play a drunk or a drug addict.
 Wanna become immortal?
 Die of a drug overdose or drown yourself in booze.
 Victimized by the seductive evil of food?
 Tune in The Biggest Loser and empathize with the struggles of the unpleasantly plump and revel in agonizing guilt when the scale fails to move downward.
-Americans claim to hate those who play victimization card, but the truth is that Americans are consumed with self-hatred about their own self-generated, neurotic victimization.
+Americans claim to hate those who play the victimization card, but the truth is that Americans are consumed with self-hatred about their own self-generated, neurotic victimization.

 “Do It Again” isn’t about addiction—that’s just the convenient tagline Americans apply to a much more difficult problem they do their best to deny.
 “Do It Again” is about the holy trinity at the core of American culture, the three fabled paths of the pursuit of happiness: violence, sex and gambling.
 With breathtaking naiveté, Americans believe if they can defeat all their enemies, conquer others through sexual prowess and beat the system via the stock market, lottery or Las Vegas, they will experience happiness.
 On the surface, Americans view life as a competition, and the problem that needs to be solved is the enemy out there, never the enemy within.
 The guy in “Do It Again” gets away with murder without suffering a consequence, so he will kill again.
 He finds his lover cheating on him with his only friend and seeks to recover his collapsing self-esteem through more meaningless sex.
 In the final verse he buys into the undying American myth that wealth is just around the corner, and though his rational mind knows the house has the ultimate edge, he has to pull the handle and place his bets.
 “Do It Again” is an indictment of a culture that individually and collectively refuses to engage in self-reflection, and is forever strapped to the “wheel turning ’round and ’round.”

 “Dirty Work” has once again entered American consciousness due to the film American Hustler, a horrid and stupid film where nearly everyone except DeNiro was miscast and the idiots who came up with the soundtrack couldn’t get their dates straight.
 Abscam was late 70’s/early 80’s, so why on earth did we hear ELO’s “10538 Overture” instead of the shitty disco-tinged crap they were making at the time?
 “Dirty Work” pops up in the film a few years before its time, probably because of the song title’s connection to the film’s theme.
 Talk about obvious!
 Back to the song. . . it feels weird to hear someone other than Donald Fagen singing a Steely Dan song, and really, David Palmer’s wimpy vocal completely fails to capture the bitter undertone of the story about a guy being used as a living dildo while the hubby is out-of-town.
-Alan Hull’s “Breakfast” is a far superior treatment of the topic, but I really think Donald Fagen would have delivered a vocal that realized the song’s potential.
+Alan Hull’s “Breakfast” is a far superior treatment of the topic, but I think Donald Fagen would have delivered a vocal that realized the song’s potential.

 “Kings” comes next, one of the best arrangements on an album full of good arrangements.
 I’m mesmerized by the shifting rhythms and changing melodic flows, but the complex guitar integration, the female background vocals and Elliot Randall’s solo send me into a state approaching ecstasy.
 I hear songs as well-arranged as this one and think, “This is a fucking début album?”
 I’ll take their word for it and move on to “Midnite Cruiser,” another song that might have been better with Fagen doing the vocal (drummer Jim Hodder gets the call on this one), but I’m not sure that even Donald could have saved this one—the hook is too contrived and the chorus sounds like it was dropped in by a rescue helicopter.
 They do much better with “Only a Fool Could Say That,” an upbeat samba-like number with a more integrated hook and a sweet guitar solo from Jeff Baxter.
 It’s also as good an epitaph for the 1960’s as The National Lampoon’s “Deteriorata,” but expressed in a more down-to-earth fashion: